Monday - Friday

 How long is the surgery?
 How long am I in the hospital?

 A: The endoscopic glottoplasty takes about an hour.
 The external CTA is an additional hour (without thyroid chondroplasty) or 1.5 hours (with thyroid chondroplasty) if performed.
 Clients arrive 1-1.5 hours before the surgery and leave 2-3 hours afterwards.
 Plan on 6 hours start to finish.

+Do some clients get longer voice rest?
+Is there a benefit for longer voice rest?
 I use my voice a lot for my work.
 When can I resume my normal voice usage without harming my voice?

 Is there much post-operative pain?

 A: Although I give codeine-based liquid pain and cough medication post-operatively, most people state that the pain is tolerable and actually controlled well-enough with ibuprofen.
 Having a little more or a little less pain is not a sign of "something wrong", unless the pain is increasing day after day, which may indicate an infection.
 Patients having an incision will be placed on antibiotics.
 All patients are placed on steroids.

 Can I use anti-scar cream or patches?
 What about the stitch removal?